TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 The `EventDispatcher` object is used to trigger an Event.
 TYPO3 has a custom EventDispatcher implementation.
 In PSR-14 all EventDispatchers of all frameworks are implementing :php:`Psr\EventDispatcher\EventDispatcherInterface` thus it is possible to replace the event dispatcher with another.
-The EventDispatcher's main method :php:`dispatch()` is called in TYPO3 Core or extensions, that receives a PHP object and will then be handed to all available listeners.
+The EventDispatcher's main method :php:`dispatch()` is called in `TYPO3 Core`:pn: or extensions, that receives a PHP object and will then be handed to all available listeners.